-Our medical and nursing staff care for patients at the Hospice and Beacon Centre, in patients’ own homes and in care homes.
+Our medical and nursing staff care for patients on our In-Patient Unit and Beacon Centre, in patients’ own homes and in care homes.
 They work closely with the other members of the clinical team to ensure the we provide the best possible care.

 Led by Dr Cate Seton-Jones, the team comprises consultants, specialty doctors, GP trainees and junior doctors in training.
 The consultant staff are all specialists in Palliative Medicine and bring a wide range of experience from both general practice and hospital medicine backgrounds.

 They are supported by specialty doctors and GP clinical trainees, all of whom have years of experience.

 As well as caring for patients, our medics also train junior doctors and medical students, lead training and education courses for other healthcare professionals, and helps to develop local palliative care services for patients, monitoring and improving standards of care to ensure patient safety and the delivery of the best quality services possible.